1MahdiR/QueraSecurityHackathon/login/README.md

 <img src="After.png"/>
 </p>

-compile application and just open it you will see the string:
+Now we compile application and just open it.
+When we open the app we will see this string:

 <p align="center">
 <img src="Result.png"/>
 </p>

+Which looks like a base64.

-decode string from Base64 and find the flag:
+Now we just decode string from base64 and get the flag:

 <p align="center">
 <img src="decode.png"/>